irao12/systems_final/README.md

 `login`

 After the program runs, the user enters the main menu.
-In the main menu, the user has the option to log into their password manager account—by typing "login"—or creating a new password manager account—by typing "create".
+In the main menu, the user has the option to log into their password manager account—by entering "login"—or creating a new password manager account—by entering "create".

 Once the user has logged in, they will enter the prompt menu.
 In the prompt menu, the user is able to: